Course Overview

 Official auditing of the course (i.e. taking the course for an “Audit” grade) is not permitted this semester.

-Unofficial auditing of the course (i.e. attending the lectures in person when their is space available) is welcome and permitted without prior approval.
+Unofficial auditing of the course (i.e. watching the lectures online or attending them in person) is welcome and permitted without prior approval.
 Unofficial auditors will not be given access to course materials such as homework assignments and exams.

 Pass/Fail Policy